kubernetes-sigs/kubespray/docs/nodes.md

 You can use `--limit=node1` to limit Kubespray to avoid disturbing other nodes in the cluster.

+Before using `--limit` run playbook `facts.yml` without the limit to refresh facts cache for all nodes.

 ### 3) Drain the node that will be removed

 ```sh